 Taiwan is a safe and welcoming destination for travellers with children.
 In restaurants, temples and shops, Taiwanese people show great tolerance towards kids who are noisy or fidgety.
 Children with Western features attract plenty of positive attention.
 Parents must, of course, take steps to protect their children against Taiwan’s traffic, strong sunshine and mosquitoes, but in terms of food, cleanliness and general public health, Taiwan isn’t a dangerous place.

-If you plan to use a pushchair for any distance, be prepared for obstacle courses.
+If you plan to use a pushchair for any distance, be prepared for an obstacle course.
 In many places in urban Taiwan the pavement isn’t flat or doesn’t exist at all.
 Also, it isn’t unusual for shopkeepers to pile so much merchandise on the pavement that pedestrians are forced to detour into the road.
-Parents with babies will find there are few diaper-changing stations except those at department stores, hypermarkets, mass rapid-transit (MRT) stations and some train stations.
+Parents with babies will find there are few nappy-changing stations except those at department stores, large supermarkets, metro stations and some train stations.

 Anyone with a young child knows it’s essential to bring an extra set of clothes, including shoes, when going away from your base for more than a few hours.
 Taiwan’s countryside has lot of places where kids can play safely – but they’re likely to get dusty, muddy or sweaty.
 Making sure your children stay hydrated is also important, and this is another area in which Taiwan’s 24/7 shopping culture is a boon for travellers.
 Even the smallest towns have convenience stores that stock milk and juices as well as mineral water, not to mention snacks that can help fill the stomachs of youngsters unimpressed by local cuisine.